sadeq220/docs/fedora/README.md

 DAC is the standard access policy based on the user, group, and other permissions. i.e. access that controlled by *chown* and *chmod* commands.
 The problem with DAC is that every process a user executes can access and modify all files owned by that user, so minimal protection is provided against malicious software.
 SELinux addresses this coarse-grained privileges.
-> Security-Enhanced Linux (SELinux) is an implementation of a mandatory access control mechanism in the Linux kernel, checking for allowed operations after standard discretionary access controls are checked
+> Security-Enhanced Linux (SELinux) is an implementation of a mandatory access control mechanism in the Linux kernel,
+> checking for allowed operations after standard discretionary access controls are checked.

+SELinux fundamentally answers the question: "May <subject>(process) do <action> to <object>(file)".

 ### References
 - [fedora dnf docs](https://docs.fedoraproject.org/en-US/quick-docs/dnf/)